Acyclovir (Between cheek and gum)

 - Do not apply a new tablet if the tablet falls out or if you swallow it after it has been in place 6 hours or longer.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a weak immune system.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a weak immune system.